hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/index.html.md

 ---
 layout: "enterprise"
-page_title: "Reference Architecture - Terraform Enterprise"
+page_title: "Reference Architectures - Terraform Enterprise"
 ---

-# Terraform Enterprise Reference Architecture
+# Terraform Enterprise Reference Architectures

-HashiCorp provides Reference Architectures detailing the recommended infrastructure and resources that should be provisioned in order to support a highly-available Terraform Enterprise deployment.
+HashiCorp provides reference architectures detailing the recommended infrastructure and resources that should be provisioned in order to support a highly-available Terraform Enterprise deployment.